dev-academy-programme/plug-free-money-challenge/README.md

 #### Step Four: Transfer some Balance!

 From the root of your project, run the `python client transaction` command and follow the prompts.
 If everything went according to plan, you should now be able to run `python client balance_query` on your users and see the balance has transferred successfully.

+To make sure of this, un-skip the appropriate tests and run `python setup.py test`.
+The functions for balance transfer should now be passing!

 ### OBJECTIVE: CREATE A FREE MONEY TRANSFORM